Best Hiking Trails in Ruidoso

 Cedar Creek Trails: Six miles from Lazy Pines, these trails are located within the Lincoln National Forest.
 There’s easy parking and multiple well groomed trails.

 Moon Mountain: Moon Mountain is called a recreation area, because there is an 18 ‘hole’ disc golf course that winds up and around the mountain.
-It covers over 600 acres, and there are several trails.
-You’ll also see the aftermath of the 2022 McBride fire here, with fallen and charred trees.
-This is a reminder of how sacred and precious our forests are!
+It covers over 600 acres, and there are over 5 miles of hiking trails.
 7 miles from Lazy Pines.

 Grindstone Lake: 8 miles from Lazy Pines.
 There’s a trail that follows the lake front.
 And there’s five adjacent trails for even more exploring with incredible views!
 Easy parking.
 Plus, in the summertime, the Wibit Water park is open at the lake.
 Note there are parking fees from May – September.

-Big Bonito Trail: The furthest one from Lazy Pines at 14 miles…but worth the drive!
+Big Bonito Trail: A little further from Lazy Pines at 14 miles…but worth the drive!
 It’s a 17 mile loop and there are other trails nearby to explore.
 The views are just beautiful, with babbling brooks, trees, rock formations.
 Cell service is limited out here, so make sure you have proper GPS.

 Lazy Pines is the perfect cabin to call home base during your visit to Ruidoso!
 We are the cabin designed for travelers with dogs: no pet fees, fenced yard, big dogs & multiple dogs welcome plus tons of dog amenities.
 You can easily check our availability and book your stay here.